d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

                       range(max(content_layers + style_layers) + 1)])
 ```

-Given input `X`, if we simply call the forward computation `net(X)`, we can only obtain the output of the last layer.
-Because we also need the outputs of the intermediate layers, we need to perform layer-by-layer computation and retain the content and style layer outputs.
+Given the input `X`, if we simply invoke
+the forward propagation `net(X)`, we can only get the output of the last layer.
+Since we also need the outputs of intermediate layers,
+we need to perform layer-by-layer computation and keep
+the content and style layer outputs.

 ```{.python .input}
 #@tab all